-Meningitis All students living in on-campus housing must be vaccinated against meningitis.
-The vaccine must have been received after January 1, 2011.
-Students who are not compliant with this state law will not be permitted to register for classes or move into the dormitories for the fall term, 2015.
+Quadrivalent meningitis All students living in on-campus dormitory facilities must be vaccinated against meningitis.
+The only vaccines that will be accepted in satisfaction of the meningitis vaccination requirement are ACWY Vax, Menveo, Nimenrix, Menactra, Mencevax, and Menomune.
+The vaccine must have been received after January 1, 2013.
+Students who are not compliant with this state law will not be permitted to register for classes or move into the dormitories for the fall term, 2017.
+The cost for all vaccinations and/or titers rests with the student, as these vaccinations are considered to be a preentrance requirement by the Connecticut State Department of Public Health.
 Please note that the State of Connecticut does not require this vaccine for students who intend to reside off campus.